totallynotbrent/nuFor/README.md

 └── scripts/             helper scripts
 ```

-The full engineering constitution (spec), research notebook index, and five-year
+The full engineering constitution (spec), research notebook index, and roadmap
-roadmap live in `nuFor_README.md`.
-It is the authority on architecture,
+live in `nuFor_README.md`.
+It is the authority on architecture, numerical
-numerical standards, and milestone gates.
+standards, and milestone gates.

 ## Toolchain